1980 October Surprise theory: Danny Casolaro

 In August 1991, freelance writer Danny Casolaro (among others) claimed to be almost ready to expose the alleged October surprise conspiracy, when he suddenly died a violent death in a hotel bathtub in Martinsburg, West Virginia, raising suspicions.
 He appeared to be traveling on leads for his investigation into the Inslaw Affair.
 His death was ruled a suicide.
 The case was the subject of a 2024 Netflix docuseries titled American Conspiracy: The Octopus Murders.

 Newsweek

 Newsweek magazine also ran an investigation, reporting in November 1991 that most, if not all, of the charges made were groundless.
-Specifically, Newsweek found little evidence that the United States had transferred arms to Iran prior to Iran Contra, and was able to account for William Casey's whereabouts when he was allegedly at the Madrid meeting, saying that he was at a conference in London.
+Specifically, Newsweek found little evidence that the United States had transferred arms to Iran prior to the Iran-Contra scandal, and was able to account for William Casey's whereabouts when he was allegedly at the Madrid meeting, saying that he was at a conference in London.
 Newsweek also alleged that the story was being heavily pushed within the LaRouche Movement.